 These Easy Recipes With Potatoes can help you put meals on the table in no time.
-Choose from appetizers, soups or main dish, there is something for everyone for sure.
+Choose from appetizers, soups, or main dishes; there is something for everyone for sure.

 We all love potatoes!
-In many cultures around the world potatoes are considered a staple and a source of food for survival.
+In many cultures worldwide, potatoes are considered a staple and a source of food for survival.

-From appetizers to soups, to main dish to desserts, potatoes are used in many ways.
+From appetizers to soups to the main dish to desserts, potatoes are used in many ways.

 1. Potatoes tend to adapt to almost any cooking technique you can imagine and are happy being paired with almost any ingredient.